oliverius/logo/docs/part11.md

 title: [11]
 permalink: /part11/
 ---
-# Do you want to build a expression parser?
+## Do you want to build a expression parser?

-In the previous part (TODO link) we wanted to create a spiral, however we ran into some problems and I decided that it was better to nail down how to stop a recursive procedure call (like a spiral) and do some refactoring before we commit fully to deal with expressions.
+In the [previous part](/logo/part10) we wanted to create a spiral, however we ran into some problems and I decided that it was better to nail down how to stop a recursive procedure call (like a spiral) and do some refactoring before we commit fully to deal with expressions.

 What do I mean exactly with a expression parser? let's take a look again at the code for the spiral: